veeshanr/veeshanr.github.io/pages/research.md

 **Peer-reviewed research articles:**

+[“Governing nested externalities during a pandemic: Social distancing as a co-production problem”] [11] (with Shikhar Shrestha and Pablo Paniagua), *Cosmos+Taxis*, forthcoming.

 [“Social Capital, Trust, and Collective Action in Post-earthquake Nepal”] [10] (with Alok K. Bohara), *Natural Hazards*, forthcoming.

 [“The impact of climate change on rice production in Nepal”] [9] (with Wenmei Guo and Alok K. Bohara), *Economics of Disasters and Climate Change*, 2020.